 5 Yoga for BJJ Poses That Every BJJ Practitioner Should Do Every Day

-In BJJ, it is good to defend some chokes (for example, guillotine or triangle).
-Note: the exercise is ok as long your hips maintain contact with the floor, otherwise, the technique is wrong.
+Note: You’re doing the exercise well as long your hips maintain contact with the floor, otherwise, the technique is wrong.

-It is an advanced drill that significantly increases the flexibility of your spine.
-It doesn’t directly affect your BJJ skills, but it stretches your stomach, shoulders, hips, and quads; which might be beneficial during advanced rolls.
-Try to bend as much as possible.
+This is an advanced pose that significantly increases the flexibility of your spine.
+While it won’t make your triangles tighter or your berimbolos smoother, it stretches your stomach, shoulders, hips, and quads!
 Here is the exercise video below.

 Downward Facing Dog Pose

+This is one of the best yoga poses for BJJ.
 The drill is an awesome choice for shoulder, hamstrings, and back stretching.
-Watch the instructional
+Check out the instructional video below.

-If you want to increase the difficulty, just put your arms away from your head as much as possible.
+If you want to increase the difficulty, just move your arms away from your head as much as comfortably possible.